 The Trade Support Loan can be flexible to suit your individual needs, with payments made to you every month.
 You can opt in and out of the loan at any time and it’s completely up to you as to how much you borrow.

-Additionally, you will get a 20 per cent discount off your loan when you successfully complete your apprenticeship, and you will only have to start repaying your loan once you are earning a an income of more than $50,000 per year.
+Additionally, you will get a 20 per cent discount off your loan when you successfully complete your apprenticeship, and you will only have to start repaying your loan once you are earning a sustainable income of $45,881 per year (as of July 2019).

 Living Away from Home Allowance (LAFHA)